| | |

 If you don’t fancy walking, you could try this sightseeing bus tour, that comes with an audio guide and visits all the main Bratislava attractions.

-2. Sample Traditional Slovakian Food at Slovak Pub
+2. Sample traditional Slovakian food at Slovak Pub

-Slovak Pub is especially interesting because it has its very own bio farm, where chefs produce local delicacies daily from the produce, and an on-site keg room where they make fresh beer.
+It has its very own bio farm, where chefs produce local delicacies daily from the produce, and an on-site keg room where they make fresh beer.

 Not only that, but it is the largest bar in Bratislava, divided into eleven rooms, with each room representing a different era of Slovak history (one room is an original 150-year-old wooden cottage!).